-The film follows the fortunes of Charles and his friends as they wonder if they will ever find true love and marry.
-Charles thinks he's found "Miss Right" in Carrie, an American.
-This British subtle comedy revolves around Charlie, his friends and the four weddings and one funeral which they attend.Written by
+This movie follows the fortunes of Charles (Hugh Grant) and his friends as they wonder if they will ever find true love and marry.
+Charles thinks he's found "Miss Right" in Carrie (Andie MacDowell), an American.
+This British subtle comedy revolves around Charles, his friends, and the four weddings and one funeral which they attend.Written by

 46 of 52 people found this review helpful.

 Was this review helpful to you?